GuenterQuast/PhyPiDAQ/README.md

 After installation - see below - a number of unified classes for data acquisition, visualisation and recording is available from the sub-directory `./phypidaq`.
 Each supported device needs a specific configuration, which is read from configuration files in sub-directory `./config`.
 The overall configuration is given in files of type `.daq`, specifying which devices and display modules to use, the readout rate, calibrations or analytical formulae to be applied to recorded data, or ranges and axis labels of the graphical output.

 The graphical user interface `phypi.py` aids in the administration of the configuration options and can be used to start data acquisition.
 In this case, configurations and produced data files are stored in a dedicated sub-directory in `$HOME/PhyPi`.
-The name is derived from a user-defined tag and the current date and time.
+The sub-directory name is derived from a user-defined tag and the current date and time.

 Data acquisition may also be started via the command line: